 Let us not mourn for him but rather let us celebrate a life well-lived.
 He tasted of life to the fullest and he is Home now with his beloved Peanut.
 Funeral services will be private.
 In lieu of flowers, donations in Bob’s name may be made to the Disabled Veterans of America, PO Box 1430, Cincinnati, OH 45250 as he was so very proud of his service to Our Great Country.
+A graveside service with Military Honors will be held on Thursday, April 8, 2021 at 12 noon at Woodbine Cemetery in Oceanport.
 The family invites you to leave a letter of condolence by selecting the Tribute/Guestbook link above.

 To send flowers to the family or plant a tree in memory of Robert L. Witek, Sr., please visit our floral store.